-- Aaa.n Issuers or issues rated Aaa.n demonstrate the strongest creditworthiness relative to other domestic issuers. - Aa.n Issuers or issues rated Aa.n demonstrate very strong creditworthiness relative to other domestic issuers.
+Aaa.n Issuers or issues rated Aaa.n demonstrate the strongest creditworthiness relative to other domestic issuers and issuances.

-- A.n Issuers or issues rated A.n present above-average creditworthiness relative to other domestic issuers. - Baa.n Issuers or issues rated Baa.n represent average creditworthiness relative to other domestic issuers. - Ba.n Issuers or issues rated Ba.n demonstrate below-average creditworthiness relative to other domestic issuers. - B.n Issuers or issues rated B.n demonstrate weak creditworthiness relative to other domestic issuers. - Caa.n Issuers or issues rated Caa.n demonstrate very weak creditworthiness relative to other domestic issuers. - Ca.n Issuers or issues rated Ca.n demonstrate extremely weak creditworthiness relative to other domestic issuers. - C.n Issuers or issues rated C.n demonstrate the weakest creditworthiness relative to other domestic issuers.
+issuances Aa.n S. Issuers or issues rated Aa.n demonstrate very strong creditworthiness relative to other domestic issuers and issuances A.n S. Issuers or issues rated A.n present above-average creditworthiness relative to other domestic issuers and issuances Baa.n S. Issuers or issues rated Baa.n represent average creditworthiness relative to other domestic issuers and and issua Ba.n ances.
+Issuers or issues rated Ba.n demonstrate below-average creditworthiness relative to other domestic issuers issuances B.n S. Issuers or issues rated B.n demonstrate weak creditworthiness relative to other domestic issuers and issuances Caa.n S. Issuers or issues rated Caa.n demonstrate very weak creditworthiness relative to other domestic issuers and and issua Ca.n ances.
+Issuers or issues rated Ca.n demonstrate extremely weak creditworthiness relative to other domestic issuers issuances C.n S. Issuers or issues rated C.n demonstrate the weakest creditworthiness relative to other domestic issuers and

 Note: Moody's appends numerical modifiers 1, 2, and 3 to each generic rating classification from Aa through Caa.
 The modifier 1 indicates that the obligation ranks in the higher end of its generic rating category; the modifier 2 indicates a mid-range ranking; and the modifier 3 indicates a ranking in the lower end of that generic rating category.
-National scale long-term ratings of D.ar and E.ar may also be applied to Argentine obligations.